 As a director, Krasinski gives a master’s class on suspense.
 It’s hard to believe that he has limited directorial experience given what he’s committed to the screen here.
-Over the first half of A Quiet Place, provides a deft balance between jump scares and a restrained focus on building audience anticipation.
-Rather than feeling gimmicky the film’s premise of monsters that are sensitive to sound is effectively employed to force audience attention to what’s happening on the screen.
-Krasinski then effectively exploits this attention, giving blurred movements in shadows and in backgrounds that get the heart racing.
+Over the first half of A Quiet Place, Kraskinski deftly balances jump scares with tension.
+Rather than feeling gimmicky, Krasinksi effectively employs his premise to force audience attention to what’s happening on the screen.
+Krasinski then exploits this attention, offering glimpses of blurred movements in the backgrounds.
+As a viewer, A Quiet Place forces you to be vigilant.

-The second half of A Quiet Place is absolutely relentless.
-Once Krasinski has all his narrative pieces in place he turns the dial up and never scales back.
+In contrast, the second half of A Quiet Place is relentless.
+Once Krasinski has all his story pieces in place he turns the dial up and never looks back.
 Each arm-gripping moment abates only momentarily before the suspense hurtles forward again.
 One scene in a granary tower will remind horror fans of every great movie that had you had screaming at the screen – you just can’t scream in this film.
 Another scene in a flooding basement will make any parent feel absolutely hopeless.

 A Quiet Place accomplishes what only the best horror films can manage – it makes you feel a range of emotions.
 As described above, it evokes feelings of dread, terror, and hopelessness.
 Fortunately, Krasinski also understands that the best horror films work because you care about the characters on the screen.
 In many ways, A Quiet Place is just as much a family drama as it is a horror film.
-In a horror film that is very well paced, Krasinski never forgets to infuse his story with relatable human drama.
+In a horror film that is very well paced, Krasinski infuses his story with relatable human drama.
 At one point, Emily Blunt’s Evelyn asks, “Who are we if we can’t protect them?”
 It’s this sentiment that drives the heart of the film.
-Amongst its monsters and horror, A Quiet Place is a story about parents struggling to protect their children.
-There is both heartbreak and hope in the film, and you will remember both long after you’ve left the theatre.
+Among its monsters and horror, A Quiet Place is a story about parents struggling to protect their children.
+There is both heartbreak and hope, and you will remember both long after you’ve left the theater.

-Some critics may pick at straws and complain that the film has a conventional music score.
-Arguably, Krasinski could have taken a gamble and relied even more heavily on silence, but the score is quite well done and facilitates the film’s scares.
-In general, the overall sound design in the film is impeccable.
+Some critics may pick at straws and complain that the movie has a conventional music score.
+Arguably, Krasinski could have taken a gamble and relied even more heavily on silence, but the score is quite well done and facilitates the scares.
+In general, the overall sound design is impeccable.
 The creatures communicate using clicking sounds that may very well give some viewers nightmares.

 Speaking of the monsters, the creature design does bare some passing resemblance to the demogorgons from Stranger Things.
 Like the best monsters movies of old, A Quiet Place patiently unveils its creatures, giving only sparse glimpses early in the film.
 Once we finally get the full reveal it’s definitely worth the wait – the creature effects are largely impressive.